Creative Writing BA (Hons)

 You'll get help and support from our Careers and Employability service in finding your first role and for 5 years after you graduate.

-What you'll study on this BA (Hons) Creative Writing course
+What you'll study on this BA (Hons) Creative Writing degree

 - True Stories